48 Notable alumni of

 -

-Julian Dana William McMahon is an Australian-American actor.
-He is the only son of Sir William McMahon, a former Prime Minister of Australia.
-He is best known for his roles as Ben Lucini in Home and Away, Detective John Grant in Profiler, Cole Turner in Charmed, Christian Troy in Nip/Tuck, Doctor Doom in the Fantastic Four duology, Jonah in Runaways, and Jess LaCroix in CBS crime drama FBI: Most Wanted.
+Julian Dana William McMahon was an Australian-American actor.
+He was the only son of William McMahon, a former Prime Minister of Australia.
+He was best known for his roles as Ben Lucini in Home and Away, Detective John Grant in Profiler, Cole Turner in Charmed, Dr. Christian Troy in Nip/Tuck, Doctor Doom in the Fantastic Four duology, Jonah in Runaways and Jess LaCroix in FBI: Most Wanted.
+His other films include Premonition, Red, and The Surfer.
 For his performance in Nip/Tuck, McMahon was nominated for the Golden Globe for Best Actor in a Television Drama Series.

 -